This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 The next day we headed out early to see the castle but the weather wasn’t as nice anymore and we ended up having a rainy day which actually has it’s own charm in an area like this.

 The “Reichsburg Cochem” originates around the year 1000 (you can read more about it HERE) but was completely destroyed by the French on May 19th of 1689 and remained in ruins until 1868 the way you can see below.

 It was all rebuilt.
 What interests me so much is the story behind the reproduction and well yes it certainly looks stunning.

 My kids never get sick of seeing castles.
 There is something magical about them.

 Love this photo of our son.

 The castle ruins were bought by a business man named Louis Ravené in 1868 who bought the grounds at an equivalent to $500.
-He then started the reconstruction and you can read more about the history of that HERE.
+He then started the reconstruction.
 It is so interesting.

 He used the castle as a vacation residence for his family.
 The below painting is of him, his wife and children.

 The story takes an unexpected sad turn when the tour guide told us that he ended up getting cancer and his wife leaving him for a house guest she fell in love with named Gustav Simon who was 20 years younger than him and whom she had 8 more children with.

 They separated in 1874 and Louis Ravené died in 1879.
 This was all a huge scandal during those times and inspired the book “L’Adultera” by Theodor Fontane.